hashicorp/terraform-provider-azurerm/website/docs/r/redhatopenshift_cluster.html.markdown

 The following attributes are exported:

-* `version` - The Red Hat Openshift version used by the cluster.
+* `version` - The Openshift version used by the The Red Hat Openshift cluster.
+* `console_url` - The Red Hat Openshift cluster console URL.

 ---